 8. Grimm Fairly Tales Presents: The Jungle Book (2012) Nos.
 2-5 / Print Runs: 25-30 each

-Four variant covers (that oddly skipped including the first issue) were produced in conjunction CS Moore Studio with print runs of only 25 copies for issue number two, and 30 copies each for issues three through five.
+Four variant covers (that oddly skipped including the first issue) were produced in conjunction CS Moore Studio.
+With print runs of only 25 copies for issue number two, and 30 copies each for issues three through five, this is one of the toughest variant sets to collect out there.

 7. Grimm Fairy Tales Presents: Wonderland (2012) No. 25 (Blue Dress Cover) / Print Run: 25